 The SLX 9150 leaf switch (25G or 10G copper versions) and SLX 9250 spine switch (100G QSFP28) – both are based on the Broadcom Trident 3 switch ASICs – are undergoing extensive testing and qualification to support the highest level of security certifications.
 Both are TAA compliant and will support FIPS 140-2, Common Criteria (CC), USGv6, and DiDIN APL.

 With a short registration, you can listen at any time to our 30min on-demand webcast.
-With a short introduction from my end on our Cloud Driven End-to-End enterprise networking vision and our Extreme Elements that build the foundation of the autonomous network, Dan DeBacker is talking in details about our unique approach to automation in Fabric Networks.
+With a short introduction from my end on our Cloud Driven End-to-End enterprise networking vision, Dan DeBacker is talking in details about our unique approach to automation in Fabric Networks.

 Brad Casemore, Research Vice President, Data Center Networks at IDC, summarizes: “Enterprises are demanding that their datacenter networks become more agile, architecturally and operationally, so that they align better with cloud operating models and the imperative of digital transformation.
 More than ever, the modern data center network must be fully responsive to the needs of workloads, which are increasingly distributed across multi-cloud environments.
 In this context, microservices have emerged as a key enabler of automated network agility and streamlined simplification, from the point of provisioning and throughout the network life cycle.
 With Extreme Fabric Automation, Extreme Networks is helping to bring simplicity to complex fabric management, making it possible for customers – on their own, without the assistance of external consultants – to get their data center networks up and running in minutes rather than days.”